SajalDevnath/SajalDevnath/README.md

 Hustler
 -------

 Strategic graduate with a knack for unraveling challenges analytically, merging a love for navigating real-life scenarios with a passion for soaking up industry expertise.
-AAs a proficient practitioner of Java, I create strong, intuitive apps while contentedly riding the crest of industry developments.
+As a proficient practitioner of Java, I create strong, intuitive apps while contentedly riding the crest of industry developments.
 Come along on this odyssey full of codes! 🚀

 * 🌍  I'm based in Bihar, India
 * 🖥️  See my portfolio at [Sajal Devnath](http://sajaldevnath.github.io/DevsajalPortfolio/)